Will Smartwatches Lead to More Distracted Drivers?

 Estimates are forecasting an estimated 10 to 11 million devices will ship to the United States this year.

 Technology is continually making the roads we travel everyday even more dangerous.
 If you or someone you love is injured because of someone elses negligence, we can help.
-Our accident injury lawyers are ready to help get you the compensation you deserve.
+Our personal injury lawyers in Phoenix, AZ are ready to help get you the compensation you deserve.

 Call or text 1-800-706-3000 or complete the Free Case Review form today.